60 Best Healthy Memorial Day Recipes

-To keep the biscuit as healthy as possible while still producing a genuine, flaky, Southern-style treasure, we've cut out the shortening (trans fats are so 1990s), showed some restraint with the butter, and used low-fat buttermilk to bring moisture and tang to the mix.
+To keep the biscuit as healthy as possible while still producing a genuine, flaky, Southern-style treasure, we've cut out the shortening, showed some restraint with the butter, and used low-fat buttermilk to bring moisture and tang to the mix.

 Get our recipe for Southern-Style Biscuits.

 Make this Caprese salad one of your go-to summer salads.
 Start with your Memorial Day cookout, where it would work great as an appetizer or a salad.

 Get our recipe for Caprese Salad.